Chapter 7: What About the Letters in Your Logo? - Print Peppermint

 What About Those Tempting Script Fonts?

+Everyone with any type of design background has, at some point, been tempted by those cursive fonts that look suspiciously close to handwriting.
+These script fonts are tempting for novice designers precisely because, in many ways, they're already designed; no further action needed.
 Used correctly, script fonts work.
 Again you're probably familiar with the Coca Cola logo.
 Unfortunately, they're too often used incorrectly.
 The more letters you add, the more difficult they become to read.
 The more words in a slogan, the more the words begin to blend into each other.
+Remember our discussion above about the possibility of a logo consisting only of the stylized brand name?
+Script fonts can be great for that type of goal.
+For anything more, and especially if you want to get more than just your name across, stay away if possible.

 Kerning, Tracking, and Leading, Oh My!